Catchy & Catching term:

-We are depending on “Fire” more likewise “Fire accidents” depends on us, normally all type of calamity are dangerous but “Fire” accidents will get more attention and fear sensation due to its destroying capability.
+We are depending on “Fire” more likewise “Fire accidents” depends on us, normally all type of calamity is dangerous but “Fire” accidents will get more attention and fear sensation due to its destroying capability.

-Elements which can form the fire:
+Elements that can form the fire:

 Before proceeding with the classes of “Fire” and it’s fighting methods forestalling of nasty accidents are very important.

 In this electronic world, we are effortlessly trimming, Combing, Ironing, washing, cooking, bathing and especially charging, and so on...
 No wonder if we brush with an electronic gadget in the future.

 The question is how safe are we using it?
 Using non-insulated wires can be resulting in electrocution as well as heavy spark.
 Electrical circuits are designed to bear certain voltage so don’t over engage a junction box.

 Make a habit of leaving a few sockets freely.

 Electrical wiring is a very critical job, how many of us are checking the electric wiring before entering into the new house?
 Wiring according to the load will prevent major fire accidents.
 “Proper wire will prevent the fire”.